Drone Laws in Liechtenstein

 If you’d like to contact the CAA directly before you travel with any questions you might have, here is their contact information: email@example.com / +423 236 60 72

 Why fly a drone in Liechtenstein?
 To get great aerial shots like these!

 General Rules for Flying a Drone Within the European Union

-Liechtenstein is a part of the European Union and therefore must abide by the drone regulations put in place by the European Union Aviation Safety Agency (EASA).
+Liechtenstein has adopted the European Union drone laws and therefore must abide by the drone regulations put in place by the European Union Aviation Safety Agency (EASA).
 In addition to these regulations, Liechtenstein also has regulations that are country-specific.